 Service Provided Community Wellbeing Outcomes Who benefits/creates need?
 Funding (operating and capital expenditure) This activity provides and maintains the road and footpath network across the district, including bridges and street lighting.
 Resilient Infrastructure Diverse Economy Community-wide Benefit: The whole community and visitors benefit from access to the roading and footpath network.
 Group Benefit: Group benefit is provided to residents where footpaths and street lighting and decorative lighting is available.
-Rates: 40-50% 70% General Rate 30% UAGC Subsidies: 50-60% NZTA Financial Assistance Operating Expenditure - Non-subsidised works Rates: 80-90% 60% General Rate 40% UAGC Capital Expenditure Borrowing: Council may decide to loan fund specific projects on a case by case basis.
+Private benefit: Private benefit is provided to developers when they increase connections and usage of the roading network.
+Operating Expenditure - Subsidised works Rates: 40-50% 70% General Rate 30% UAGC Subsidies: 50-60% NZTA Financial Assistance Operating Expenditure - Non-subsidised works Rates: 80-90% 60% General Rate 40% UAGC Fees and charges: 10-20% Capital Expenditure Borrowing: Council may decide to loan fund specific projects on a case by case basis.
 Projects will be assessed based on the expected life of the asset and the impact on rates.
 Loan costs are funded in the same way as operating expenditure.
 NZTA Funding: Council receives funding from NZTA for qualifying capital projects.
 The level of funding depends on the annual "financial assistance rate" for TDC and on the work programme approval by NZTA.
 Private Contributions: Council may agree to undertake specified work in addition to its planned work programme at the request of a resident if there is a private contribution.